This Sweet and Sour Chicken has been one of our reader favourites for years!

 • Whilst the chicken is cooking, you can start on your sauce.

-• Add the oil to a large frying pan/skillet, heat it up on a medium-to-high heat and add in the onions.
+• Add the oil to a large frying pan/skillet, heat it up on a medium-to-high heat and add in the onions and the peppers .
 Cook for 3 minutes, stirring every now and then, until the onions start to go translucent.

-• Add the peppers and cook for a further minute.
+• Add in the garlic and ginger and cook for another minute.

-• Transfer the cooked crispy chicken to the pan with the sauce and toss to coat.
+• Transfer the cooked crispy chicken to the pan with the sauce and gently toss to coat.

 • Serve with boiled or fried rice and a sprinkling of sesame seeds.